An easy recipe for a refreshing watermelon feta salad. The combination of the sweet, crisp watermelon and the rich, salty feta is wonderful!

 Why I add the oil and balsamic first, then the cheese

-When I mix the crumbled cheese into the watermelon feta salad, then add the olive oil and balsamic vinegar, the cheese loses it’s pretty white color and takes on a brownish tint from the balsamic vinegar.
+When I mix the crumbled cheese into the salad, then add the olive oil and balsamic vinegar, the cheese loses it’s pretty white color and takes on a brownish tint from the balsamic vinegar.

 That’s why I prefer to add the cheese and mint after I toss the watermelon with the oil and vinegar.
 It simply ensures the salad doesn’t just taste great but also looks pretty!

 You can serve this fresh, delicious salad as a snack (as we do in Israel), as an appetizer, or as a side dish to any meal.
 I think it goes very well with chicken skewers.